-- (a) The Employer shall, as a condition of employment, deduct from the wages or salary of each employee in the bargaining unit, whether or not the employee is a member of the Union, the amount of the regular dues payable to the Union by a member of the Union. - (b) The Employer shall deduct from any employee who is a member of the Union any assessments levied in accordance with the Union Constitution and/or Bylaws and owing by the employee to the Union. - (c) Deductions shall be made for each pay period and membership dues or payments in lieu thereof shall be considered as owing in the period for which they are so deducted. - (d) All deductions shall be remitted to the Union not later than twenty-eight (28) days following the end of the month in which the deduction and the Employer shall also provide the following information for each employee: employee surname and first name; job classification; sex; gross pay; dues amount deducted. - (e) The above information may be supplied on a computer disk or tape provided that the Union's computer system is compatible with the Employer's and the Employer has the capability.
+- (a) The Employer shall, as a condition of employment, deduct from the wages or salary of each employee in the bargaining unit, whether or not the employee is a member of the Union, the amount of the regular dues payable to the Union by a member of the Union. - (b) The Employer shall deduct from any employee who is a member of the Union any assessments levied in accordance with the Union Constitution and/or Bylaws and owing by the employee to the Union. - (c) Deductions shall be made for each pay period and membership dues or payments in lieu thereof shall be considered as owing in the period for which they are so deducted. - (d) All deductions shall be remitted to the Union not later than twenty-eight (28) days following the end of the month in which the deduction was made and the Employer shall also provide the following information for each employee: employee surname and first name; job classification; sex; gross pay; dues amount deducted.
+The Employer will submit union dues remittance by EFT.
+The EFT will be submitted with an email to direct.deposit@bcgeu.ca including the EFT date and dollar amount.
+Each EFT email will also include: - (1) Employer name - (2) Pay period type (e.g.: monthly, semi-monthly, biweekly, etc.) - (3) Pay period number

+- (4) Pay period end date - (5) Pay period pay date - (e) The above information may be supplied on a computer disk or tape provided that the Union's computer system is compatible with the Employer's and the Employer has the capability.
 Where the information is not provided on a disk or tape it will be provided on hard copy.

-- (f) Before the Employer is obliged to deduct any amount under (a) and (b) above, the Union must advise the Employer in writing of the amount of the deductions.
+The Employer will provide to the Union on a quarterly basis a report of employees who have ceased employment and the Record of Employment (ROE) Code used in Block 16 of the ROE form for each of those employees. - (f) Before the Employer is obliged to deduct any amount under (a) and (b) above, the Union must advise the Employer in writing of the amount of the deductions.
 The amount so advised shall continue to be the amount to be deducted until changed by further written notice to the Employer from the Union.
 In all cases, the Union shall provide the Employer with a reasonable notice period to implement any change. - (g) At the same time the Income Tax T4 slips are made available, the Employer, without charge, shall indicate on the T4 slip the total amount of the union dues paid by the employee for the previous year (the year for which the T4 slip was provided). - (h) As a condition of continued employment, an employee shall complete an authorization form supplied by the Union providing for the deduction from an employee's wages or salary the amount of the regular dues payable to the Union by a member of the Union. - (i) Any change to the amount deducted, including assessments, shall coincide with the beginning of the Employer's payroll period. - (j) Where the dues authorization form consists of multiple copies, the Employer will provide the Union with the required copies of the completed and signed authorization form for dues check-off for all new employees.